Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-For each patch instruction in the request, it returns a JSON array following this [schema](./schema.entities.patch.response.json), with a `{ "status": 1 }` if an existing entity with that UUID has been found *and* if the data has changed after the patch. `{ "status": 0 }` if no entity exists in the world with this UUID, if the patch has no effect on the existing data or if an invalid UUID or patch data has been submitted or if merging the data failed for some other reason.
+For each patch instruction in the request, it returns a JSON array following this [schema](./schema.entities.patch.response.json).
+Here a `{ "status": 1 }` indicates an existing entity with that UUID has been found *and* if the data has changed after the patch.
+When a `{ "status": 0 }` is returned, it can mean one of the following:
+- No entity exists in the world for the submitted UUID.
+- Submitted UUID is formatted incorrectly.
+- Submitted data did not change the target entity.
+- Applying the data patch has failed for some reason.

 ## Example